 When to See Flamingos in Spain

 The best time to see flamingos in Spain, at Fuente de Piedra, is between February and May, when almost thirty thousand birds take residence on the lake, to breed.
-Towards the end of April – beginning of May you will get to see the small flamingo chicks following their parents, learning how to feed and fly.
+From the end of April – beginning of May you will get to see the small flamingo chicks following their parents, learning how to feed and fly.

 During the wet seasons, when it rains a lot, the best time to see flamingos in Spain, at Fuente de Piedra, is between August and September.
 The inland lagoon in Fuente de Piedra is one of the most important of its kind in Europe, hosting the largest breeding colony of the greater flamingos in the Mediterranean and northwest Africa.
 In some years there are up to 15,000 chicks born here during the breeding season.